xoopscube/documentation/README.md

 Support
 -------

-If you are having issues or if you have suhggestions, please let us know.
+If you are having issues or if you have suggestions, please let us know.
 Report any issue or suggestion to project Github tracker.

 License